India national cricket team: Team sponsorship

 official sponsor of Indian cricket team from 16 September 2025.
-Apollo Tyres first international mileage will be in the two-match home Test series against the West Indies, which begins on October 2.
+Apollo Tyres first international mileage was in the two-match home Test series against the West Indies, which begun on October 2.
 Sponsorship period is set to run until 2027.
 Dream11 (Sporta Technologies Pvt.
 Ltd.) was announced as the sponsor for the team on 1 July 2023.
 Their sponsorship was supposed to run until 31 March 2026 for a period of three years, but ended prematurely in August 2025, when Dream11 pulled out following the passage of the Online Gaming Act.
 Previously, Byju's was the sponsor for the Indian team from 5 September 2019 until 31 March 2023, after Oppo handed over the rights to them.
 Oppo's sponsorship was supposed to run from 2017 until 2022, but they handed over to Byju's.
 On 7 March 2022, Byju's extended its sponsorship for one year.
 Previously, the Indian team has been sponsored by Byju's from September 2019 until March 2023, Oppo from May 2017 until August 2019, Star India from January 2014 until March 2017, Sahara India Pariwar from June 2001 until December 2013 and ITC Limited (with Wills and ITC Hotels brands) from June 1993 until May 2001.

 Official partners

 On 9 January 2024, BCCI announced Campa and Atomberg Technologies as official partners for its domestic & international season during 2024–26.
 On 20 September 2023, BCCI announced SBI Life as the official partner for its domestic & international season during 2023–26.
 In August 2023, IDFC First Bank replaced Mastercard as the current title sponsor for all international and domestic matches played in India for the 2023–26 season.
 The title sponsorship was initially given to Paytm for all matches played between 2015 and 2023 but they handed over to Mastercard in 2022.
 On 30 August 2019, following the conclusion of the expression of interest process for official partners' rights, the BCCI announced that Sporta Technologies Pvt.
-Ltd. (Dream11), LafargeHolcim (ACC Cements, and Ambuja Cements) and Hyundai Motors India Ltd. have acquired the official partners' rights for the BCCI International and Domestic matches during 2019–2023.
-Disney Star and Airtel have been title sponsors previously.
+Ltd. (Dream11), LafargeHolcim (ACC Cements, Ambuja Cements) and Hyundai India have acquired the official partners' rights for the BCCI International and Domestic matches during 2019–2023.
+Disney Star and Airtel have been title sponsors previously.Muthoot Fincorp is the new title sponsor of Indian cricket team from 25'th september 2026.
+When IDFC bank sponsership end in august 2026.

 Official broadcasters

-JioHotstar is the official broadcaster until March 2028 for all the men's international and domestic matches played in India.
+JioStar is the official broadcaster until March 2028 for all the men's international and domestic matches played in India.
 Star Sports telecasts the international and domestic matches on TV, while it is live streamed on JioHotstar as OTT (over the top) platform.